Distributed Secret Dissemination Across a Network: Introduction

-Before delving into the details, we present a toy example of secret sharing across a network, illustrating the \csota, and the new \sneaka proposed in this paper. \begin{example} {\it Consider the network depicted in Fig.~\ref{fig:toy_a}.
+We now present a toy example illustrating the existing \csota and \sneaka proposed in this paper. \begin{example} {\it Consider the network depicted in Fig.~\ref{fig:toy_a}.
 Let $n=6$ and $k=2$, with the alphabet of operation as the finite field $\mathbb{F}_7$.
-Under Shamir's scheme of encoding the secret $s$, the share $t_i~(1\leq i \leq 6)$ for participant $i$ is where $r$ is a value chosen by the dealer uniformly at random from the alphabet.
+Under Shamir's scheme of encoding the secret $s$, the share $t_i~(1\leq i \leq 6)$ for participant $i$ is where $r$ is a value chosen by the dealer uniformly at random from the alphabet $\mathbb{F}_7$.
 While the dealer can directly pass the shares $t_1$ and $t_2$ to participants $1$ and $2$ respectively, the difficulty arises in communicating shares to the remaining participants with whom the dealer does not have direct communication links.
 For instance, if the dealer tries to pass share $t_3$ to participant $3$ by simply communicating $t_3$ along the path `dealer $\rightarrow$ $1$ $\rightarrow$ $3$', then participant $1$ gains access to two shares, $t_1$ and $t_3$.
 Using these two shares, participant $1$ can recover the secret $s$, thus violating the $(k-1)$-collusion resistance requirement.

-The \csota is to perform separate secure transmissions from the dealer to each participant~\cite{dolev1993perfectly}.
-This is illustrated in the sequence of steps depicted in Fig.~\ref{fig:toy_b}.
+The \csota is illustrated in the sequence of steps depicted in Fig.~\ref{fig:toy_b}.
 In order to pass the share $t_3$ to participant $3$, the dealer chooses another random value $r_3$, passes $(t_3 + r_3)$ along the path `dealer $\rightarrow$ $1$ $\rightarrow$ $3$', and $r_3$ along the path `dealer $\rightarrow$ $2$ $\rightarrow$ $3$'.
-Now, participant $3$ can recover its share $t_3$, and no participant gains any additional information about the secret $s$ in this process.
-In a similar manner, the dealer can communicate $t_i~(4 \leq i \leq 6)$ to participant $i$ by passing $(t_i + r_i)$ and $r_i$ through $k\!=\!2$ node-disjoint paths.
-Although this solution guarantees successful share dissemination, it is communication inefficient, and requires knowledge of the global topology, as well as considerable coordination in the network to set up the node-disjoint paths.
+Now, participant $3$ can recover $t_3$, and no participant gains any additional information about the secret $s$ in this process.
+In a similar manner, the dealer can communicate $t_i~(4 \leq i \leq 6)$ to participant $i$ through $k\!=\!2$ node-disjoint paths as shown in the figure.